Debit Card Resources

 - You’ll be able to respond via your touchtone keypad.

 - You’ll also be provided with a toll-free number to call should you have additional questions.

-- The automated system may transfer you to a fraud analyst if there is an error with the case number, zip code or transaction information.
-The analyst may ask for your name, address and/or the last 4 digits of your social security number.
+- The automated system may transfer you to a fraud analyst if you confirm fraud or for further information.
+The analyst will verify you by asking your name and last 4 of your Social Security Number (SSN).

 Our goal, quite simply, is to minimize your exposure to risk and the impact of any fraud.
 To ensure we can continue to reach you whenever potential fraud is detected, please keep us informed of your correct phone number and address at all times.